Admission is closed for the 2021-2022 academic year.

-Whether you’re planning to pursue a Ph.D. program or looking to enter a research-intensive job right away, this master’s program will help get you there.
+Whether you’re planning to pursue a Ph.D. program or looking to enter a research-intensive job right away, the master’s program in Experimental Psychology will help get you there.
 We train students in the scientific methods of psychology, so you’ll be ready to work in either academic or applied settings — from lab assistants and science writers to college instructors and academic researchers.
 We offer concentrations in Behavioral Neuroscience, Cognitive Neuroscience, and Behavioral Sciences — all with a thesis.
 In addition, we offer concentrations in Data Visualization and Analysis and Psychological Science without a thesis.
 Whichever you choose, you’ll find individualized research training and mentoring, state-of-the-art facilities, including animal and eye-tracking laboratories; and outstanding faculty with a wide range of expertise.

 By the Numbers